shivkumar98/FreeCodeCamp-Projects/05-javascript-a-ds-new/3-functional-programming/3c-learn-array-methods-building-stats-calc/README.md

    ```js
    isNaN(Number("not a number")) // false
    ```
+* The `.reduce()` method takes an array and applies a callback method to condense into a single value, it's second parameter is used to initialise the value and should be set to avoid incorrect values from being generated 💡

 ## 🛠️ Project Setup 🛠️

 * I have been provided the [HTML](code/index.html) and [CSS](code/styles.css)